Myxxin/MPC-Live-II-Tutorial/idm_tutorial/idm_tut.md

 Round robin is also immensely important for what this tutorial is actually all about - emergence.
 Stay in the **PROGRAM EDIT** and select one empty pad where you'd like to add another kick drum.
 This additional kick-drum will be used for "ghost notes" or "Zwischenschläge", which are quieter, less important hits between the big main hits you just programmed before.

 For our example though, these ghost notes will change our pattern to quite a dramatic degree!
 Add "Kick 808 Short 1" to Layer 1 of our new pad and "Kick 808 Short 2" to Layer 2.
 Proceed to set up round robin and **LFO** modulation as before.
 Now load some other random sample into Layer 3 and 4 - it really does not matter which.
-Touch the **SAMPLE** tab again to switch to the second sample view.
+Touch the **SAMPLE** tab again to switch to the second **SAMPLE** view.

 ![Sample Mix](imgs/07.png)